-Assistant Professor of Early Modern European History and the College
+of Early Modern European History and the College

 Affiliated Faculty, Center for Gender and Sexuality Studies

-Associate Faculty of Classics
+Associate Faculty, Department of Classics

-Member of the Stevanovich Institute on the Formation of Knowledge
+Faculty Member, Stevanovich Institute on the Formation of Knowledge

 PhD 2009 Harvard University

 Social Science Research Building, room 222 – Office

 (773) 702-7550 – Fax

 Early modern Europe; the Renaissance, with a focus on Italy; Reformation; longue-durée intellectual and cultural history; postclassical reception of classical philosophy; Renaissance humanism; history of the book, printing and reading; history of education; history of science, religion, atheism, deism, heresy, and heterodoxy; music history; Enlightenment reception of earlier radical thought; Epicureanism, atomism, Stoicism, Skepticism, Platonism, and Neoplatonism